thecodingmachine/middleware-list-universal-module/README.md

 - **Page not found routers**: those are middlewares in charge of answering a 404 answer if no middleware has handled the request.
 This is the last "classical" middleware of the queue.
 - **Error handling middlewares**: Finally, at the very end of the queue, you will find the list of middlewares that handle errors and exceptions.
 They are in charge of logging or displaying error messages.

-Based on those 4 families, the MiddlewareListServiceProvider provides a SPL Priority Queue that one can use to register any middleware at the right point in the queue.
+Based on those 4 families, the `MiddlewareListServiceProvider` provides a SPL Priority Queue that one can use to register any middleware at the right point in the queue.

-The service provider defines 16 constants you can use to insert a middleware at a given point:
+The service provider defines 12 constants you can use to insert a middleware at a given point:

+- `MiddlewareOrder::EXCEPTION_EARLY` (3050)
+- `MiddlewareOrder::EXCEPTION` (3000)
+- `MiddlewareOrder::EXCEPTION_LATE` (2950)
 - `MiddlewareOrder::UTILITY_EARLY` (2050)
 - `MiddlewareOrder::UTILITY` (2000)
 - `MiddlewareOrder::UTILITY_LATE` (1950)